 Dysmotility is where the muscles of the digestive system become impaired and changes in the speed, strength or coordination in the digestive organs occurs.
 In the normal small intestine, liquefied food and secretions including digestive enzymes are pushed onwards by waves of muscular contraction.
 When these contractions are impaired, the contents are trapped, and cause distention with symptoms such as bloating, nausea, vomiting and even malnutrition.
-There are many causes of abnormal intestinal motility.
-They can be divided into two major groups:
+There are many causes of abnormal intestinal motility that can be separated into two different groups:

 - abnormalities of the muscle of the intestine (myopathy)

 - abnormalities in the neural (nerve) control of the muscle (neuropathy)

 Nerve and muscle abnormalities may be genetically inherited.
 In this situation, it is common to find many patients' family members with contraction problems, not only of the intestinal muscle, but also of the bladder.
 There are secondary causes of intestinal dysmotility.
 Examples of this include systemic Lupus erythematosus, amyloidosis, neurofibromatosis, Parkinson's disease, diabetes, scleroderma, thyroid disorders, and muscular dystrophies.
 Certain medications can also cause intestinal dysmotility.
 Additionally, any disorders that cause inflammation to the intestine can cause significant dysmotility (i.e. radiation therapy, celiac disease).